 Fig. \ref{fig:horn2} shows the marginalised, 1-dimensional likelihoods for one halo in the sample.
-Note that all the distributions of $(Y_1,\,r_s,\,r_{200})$ are shifted towards larger positive values with respect to the expectation, which is particularly evident for $Y_1$.
-This is a statistical artifact and not a physical effect -- indeed, all the four-dimensional likelihoods exhibit a maximum in the neighbourhood of the halo's parameters true values (i.e. $Y_1=0$, $r_{200}=2.0\,\mpc$, $r_s=0.3\,\mpc$, $\beta=1.41$) by construction.
+Note that all the distributions of $(Y_1,\,r_\text{s},\,r_{200})$ are shifted towards larger positive values with respect to the expectation, particularly for $Y_1$.
+This is a statistical artifact and not a physical effect -- indeed, all the four-dimensional likelihoods exhibit a maximum in the neighborhood of the halo's parameters true values (i.e. $Y_1=0$, $r_{200}=2.0\,\mpc$, $r_\text{s}=0.3\,\mpc$, $\mathcal{A}_\infty=1.41$) by construction.
 However, they also have a second local maximum at $Y_1>1$, due to the strong degeneracy with the mass profile parameters, which shifts the 1-dimensional distribution when marginalizing.
-We can always set an upper limit $Y_1 < 6.02$ at $\Delta\chi^2=4.0$ from the marginalised distribution (corresponding to 95\% C.L.).
-The value has been chosen as the largest constraint obtained among the 20 marginalized distributions $P(Y_1)$ of each of the synthetic phase spaces in the sample.
+We can always set an upper limit $Y_1 < 6.92$ at $2\Delta(\ln\mathcal{L})=4.0$ from the marginalised distribution (corresponding to 95\% C.L.).
+The value has been chosen as the largest constraint obtained among the 20 marginalised distributions $P(Y_1)$ of each of the synthetic phase spaces in the sample.
 In the bottom right plot of Fig. \ref{fig:horn2} we have also shown the marginalized distribution obtained from the \textsc{MG-MAMPOSSt} analysis of a halo with $r_{200}=1.4\,\text{Mpc}$ and $r_\text{s}=0.33\,\text{Mpc}$ (i.e. smaller concentration and smaller mass with respect to the reference case).
 As expected, the two distributions are basically equivalent, modulo statistical fluctuations.
 This confirms that this modified gravity model is not affected by the size (or mass) of the cluster.